Pylons/pyramid/docs/tutorials/lxmlgraph/step03.rst

    (context).
 The second is the XML node object for that hop (context).

-In Step 01 and 02, we returned a WebOb Response object that we created.  ``render_template_to_response`` makes a Response itself.
+In Step 02, we returned a WebOb Response object that we created.
+``render_template_to_response`` makes a Response itself.
+The response's status is always ``200 OK`` if you use this shortcut function.

 Here's what the ZPT looks like: